RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 Grass fares better when the RV antifreeze is heavily diluted and widely distributed across the lawn or turf.
 The supply should also be produced using Propylene Glycol too.

-Read Also: Is RV Antifreeze Toxic to Plants or Grass?
+Read Also: Will RV Antifreeze Kill Grass?

 Is It a Good Idea to Add Antifreeze to the Freshwater Tank?